 NOTE: Student loans must be repaid.
 Repayment terms vary according to each specific loan type and amount, but repayment is an obligation and failure to repay may have serious negative effects on your future credit rating and ability to borrow.

-Elegance International participated in the William D. Ford Federal Direct Loan program beginning July 1, 2010.
+Elegance International began participating in the William D. Ford Federal Direct Loan program beginning July 1, 2010.
 This is a low-interest, need-based loan designed to provide students with additional funds for education training.

 Repayment generally begins six (6) months after your last date of attendance and the minimum monthly payment is $50.00 per loan.
 The interest rate is variable (maximum 8.25%) and is adjusted annually.
 For students who demonstrate a need for a subsidized loan, the government will pay the interest on your loan during the time you are in school and the specified grace period.
 Students who have a calculated need less than the maximum on the loan may borrow the difference on an unsubsidized loan and will be responsible for the entire interest on that portion of the loan.